HL7/FHIRPath/spec/fluentpath.md

 The list of available types that can be passed as a parameter to the `as` and `is` functions is determined by the underlying data model.

 ### 3.2 Referring to the current item
-It is sometimes useful to refer to the current item under evaluation when writing an expression, especially within `where()` when the value of the current item needs to be passed as a function parameter.
+It is sometimes useful to refer to the current item under evaluation when writing an expression, especially within operations like `where()` when the value of the current item needs to be passed as a function parameter.
 This can be done using the special path `$this`:

 	Patient.name.given.where(substring($this.length()-3)) = "out"